AdnanHussainTurki/laravel-google-drive-demo/README.md

 ## Whats in it.

-It is just a Laravel 6.2 Project with Google Drive File System plugged integrated.
+It is just a Laravel 6.2 Project with Google Drive File System integrated.

 ## Security Vulnerabilities